jasonrwang/EPA_binder/README.md

 Binder also lets you run RStudio directly instead of launching a Jupyter Notebook.
 To do this, simply add `?urlpath=rstudio` at the end of the URL (like in #2 above).
 For example, [https://mybinder.org/v2/gh/jasonrwang/EPA_binder/master?urlpath=rstudio](https://mybinder.org/v2/gh/jasonrwang/EPA_binder/master?urlpath=rstudio)

-#### Alternative Option: Google Colab
+#### Alternative Options

-If you're only using Python, you can also launch this in [Google Colab](https://colab.research.google.com/).
+If you're only using Jupyter Notebook with Python, you can also launch this in [Google Colab](https://colab.research.google.com/).
 It might be more user-friendly to use, but comes with a bunch of Google-specific stuff that might be annoying.
 You can easily integrate Google Colab with your GitHub account too, or you can keep the files in your Google Drive.

+If you don't care about the Jupyter Notebook part (there are good reasons to!), then you can spin up an online VS Code Python environment with GitPod.
+It's the same logic as above; for me, it's [https://gitpod.io/github.com/jasonrwang/EPA_binder](https://gitpod.io/github.com/jasonrwang/EPA_binder).

 ## Other